SecularMonk/bright-horizon/README.md

 > "I'm looking for a job in marketing outside of London"

 Our goal is to examine this sentence and extract the desired field (marketing) and location (outside of London).
-"A challenge arises with modifiers like 'outside of,' where a naive match would yield incorrect results.
+A challenge arises with modifiers like 'outside of,' where a naive match would yield incorrect results.

 There are 2 good options for doing this: Natural Language Processing (NLP), and using an LLM like ChatGPT.

 Given the scale of available jobs at any given time (likely thousands), and userbases with a very high upper limit, using ChatGPT would become very expensive very quickly without a little pre-processing.
 For that reason I opted to use an NLP approach to reduce the size of the dataset, which still leaves room for an LLM to improve the final matching.

-An alternativee would be to use an LLM in combination with keyword filtering to limit the dataset size.
+An alternative would be to use an LLM in combination with keyword filtering to limit the dataset size.
 This would provide higher accuracy at the cost of increased compute expense.
 I chose the NLP approach instead so that the logic behind matching & extracting data would be clearer for this exercise.

 ### Solution